The Bankrate promise

 Who it’s best for: SBA loans are best for new businesses that are in the U.S. and haven’t been in operation long enough to build strong credit histories.

 Requirements of an SBA loan

-Also, businesses must meet the program’s size standards for small businesses and are only eligible if they don’t otherwise qualify for conventional loans.
+Businesses must also meet the program’s size standards for small businesses and are only eligible if they don’t otherwise qualify for conventional loans.

-- Offers small and large loan amounts.
-The SBA’s 7(a) Small Loan provides business loans of up to $350,000, while the Standard 7(a) Loan offers funding up to $5 million.
+- Range of loan amounts: The SBA’s 7(a) Small Loan provides business loans of up to $350,000, while the Standard 7(a) Loan offers funding up to $5 million.

-- Longer loan terms.
-SBA loans have repayment terms of up to 25 years, which could make monthly payments more manageable.
-Conventional loans typically have terms up to 10 years.
+- Longer loan terms: SBA loans have repayment terms of up to 25 years for real estate and 10 years for other fixed assets and working capital, which could make monthly payments more manageable.
+Conventional loans typically have terms of up to 10 years.

-- An option for businesses with no credit or bad credit.
-SBA loans were designed for small businesses that wouldn’t qualify for a conventional loan at a bank.
+- Ideal for businesses with no credit or bad credit: SBA loans were designed for small businesses that wouldn’t qualify for a conventional loan at a bank.

 How to apply for an SBA loan